Redundant TCP transport paths for AVD & Windows 365

 In November 2025 I covered the general availability rollout of RDP Multipath for Azure Virtual Desktop (short AVD) and Windows 365 (short W365).
 That feature brought multiple redundant UDP paths with near‑instant failover using ICE, STUN and TURN.
 You can read the original blog post here if you need a refresher.

-As of April 2026, Microsoft is expanding the technology.
-RDP Multipath now adds redundant TCP transport paths in public preview.
-This is an important evolution because it brings resiliency benefits even to users who cannot consistently establish UDP Shortpath connectivity.
+As of April 2026 Microsoft expanded the technology in public preview, adding redundant TCP transport paths.
+In July 2026 redundant TCP transport paths became generally available for AVD and W365.
+This evolution brings resiliency benefits even to users who cannot consistently establish UDP Shortpath connectivity.
 Below I’ll walk through what changed, why it matters, what you need to check, and how to get ready.

 RDP Multipath can now maintain additional standby TCP-based reverse connect transports, alongside the existing UDP Shortpath candidates.
 The system continuously evaluates all available UDP and TCP paths.
 If the active path becomes unstable, Multipath can switch to the next best candidate immediately and transparently.